DuckOfDisorder/BlobCats/README.md

 A special thanks goes to [Siara-San](https://www.instagram.com/sairaa.jpg/) for creating some of these

+And also to straw for being a total sweetie and helping me with the code

 All SVG files were done by me by hand (TwT)

 The banner usees the Nova Round font by Wojciech Kalinowski